-IN ADULTS WITH MODERATE TO SEVERE PLAQUE PSORIASIS
+SAFETY PROFILE IN MODERATE TO SEVERE PLAQUE PSORIASIS ACROSS 2 CLINICAL TRIALS1

 In the 16-week, placebo-controlled period of the VOYAGE 1 and VOYAGE 2 pooled clinical trials:

-Safety profile in PsA across 2 clinical trials
+Safety profile in active PsA across 2 clinical trials1

 In the 24-week, placebo-controlled period of the combined DISCOVER 1 and DISCOVER 2 clinical trials: